-At the Institute of Sustainable Process Technology, we address these issues in collaborative projects with academia and industry.
-Reducing the energy use of Drying and Dewatering processes is central to the ISPT cluster of the same name.
+All kinds of products and processes require drying, varying from vegetables and dairy products to paper.
+Our program Drying and Dewatering aims to reduce use of water and energy.
 It explores, for instance, the possibilities for residual heat usage and the application of heat pumps.
 At the same time, there is a strong focus on the implementation of drying technologies that can reduce energy use.
 Fluidised bed drying, microwave drying, vacuum drum drying and refractance window drying are just a few of the options.

-At the ISPT cluster of Industrial Fluids Processing, water processing is among the subjects studied, with a focus on improving efficiency, reducing the water footprint, and optimising resource recovery from watery process streams.
-This fits within the cluster’s mission to accelerate collaborative development of radically innovative technologies for the separation and treatment of fluids.
+In our program Industrial Fluids Processing, water processing is among the subjects studied.
+It has a focus on improving efficiency, reducing the water footprint, and optimising resource recovery from watery process streams.
+This fits within the programs mission to accelerate the development of radically innovative technologies for the separation and treatment of fluids.